3. Open Educational Resources and the Case for Prioritizing, Using, Finding, and Sharing OER Content | Readings

 The Work of OER

 As mentioned in the section How to Use This Toolkit, there are several things OER adopters, adapters, curators, and authors will need to do to leverage OER for instruction.
-These include locating and reviewing OER, if adapting or authoring it is necessary to apply copyright, open licensing, and fair use knowledge and to track the licenses and required attributions of added content.
+These include locating and reviewing OER.
+If you are adapting or authoring, it is necessary to apply copyright, open licensing, and fair use knowledge.
+It is also necessary to track the licenses and required attributions of added content.
 All instructors will need to review and some may need to obtain assistance ensuring the accessibility of the selected course materials for students with disabilities.
 Finally, as teachers are experts with regard to student needs, the resources will need to be adjusted to fit desired pedagogical practices and technical environments.
 So, first: Finding OER.
+(Note that a list of links for items included in “The Work of OER” are available at the end of this section.)

 Finding Open Educational Resources